Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

-In the following, we summarize the architecture of \acronym.
+The overall architecture of \acronym\ is depicted in Figure~\ref{fig:global_data_flow}.
 For the sake of this work and without loss of generality, we illustrate \acronym~ applied to physical activity recognition based on inertial sensors data collected from personal mobile devices.